-The college's Distinguished Lecture Series began in the Spring of 1988 and is held each semester.
+The college's Distinguished Lecture Series began in the Spring of 1988.
 In October 1991 the Series was dedicated to Treasurer Boyles in honor of his service to the State of North Carolina.
 An endowment fund was established at that time, with the assistance of former U.S. Senator James T. Broyhill, to permanently endow the series in Boyles' name.

 Harlan E. Boyles (1929-2003) devoted his 49-year career to the citizens of the State of North Carolina.
 A native of Lincoln County, Boyles was elected to six four-year terms as State Treasurer and served under nine governors.
 His name was associated throughout the state and the nation with fiscal integrity, hard work and honesty.

 Harlan Boyles was dedicated to education, and through his involvement with Appalachian State University and the Walker College of Business, he was able to share his experience, advice and wise counsel with hundreds of students and future business leaders.
 For eleven years, he came to campus to preside over the bi-annual Harlan E. Boyles Distinguished Lecture Series.